 Should I rent a bike in Amsterdam?

-Only if you're a confident urban cyclist comfortable with heavy traffic.
-Amsterdam cycling is genuinely intense — locals move fast, the right of way rules favor cyclists over pedestrians and cars, and the bike lanes are busy.
-For travelers who don't bike regularly at home, the trams and walking are the better options.
+Only if you are a confident urban cyclist comfortable with heavy traffic.
+Amsterdam cycling is genuinely intense — locals move fast, the right-of-way rules favour cyclists over pedestrians and cars, and the bike lanes are busy.
+For travellers who don't cycle regularly at home, the trams and walking are the better options.
 The bike experience is iconic but not worth a serious accident.

 Is Amsterdam worth visiting in winter?

 Yes, with the right expectations.
-November through March is cold and often grey, but the Christmas markets, ice skating on the canals (when they freeze), and the cozy brown cafes create a different kind of Amsterdam experience that some travelers prefer to the summer crowds.
+November through March is cold and often grey, but the Christmas markets, the occasional canal ice-skating in a hard freeze, and the cosy brown cafés create a different kind of Amsterdam experience that some travellers prefer to the summer crowds.
 Hotel rates are meaningfully lower, the museums are emptier, and the city feels more local than touristic.

 Cookie Settings